UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 On the first run key based login (for user `cyrus`) is activated from master to replication.
 You must accept the fingerprint, are asked to login (which should last more than 5 seconds, use `cyrus` password of mailserver2) and the hit RETURN to generate a key and then login again to copy the key.
 From now on the user `cyrus` should not be asked to enter a password when connecting from master to replication.
 It is not recommended to have key based login from replication to master - you will not want to overwrite the master with the replication (except in case of corrupted master mailboxes).

+You may want to add a `--build-arg CRONTAB_MIN="1-56/5"` to the docker build command on the replication host, mails are loaded one minute after they have been received on the master mailserver.

 Command for replication (issued on master `mailhost`):

 ```bash